-“If you really don’t feel like doing anything, we know that doing something is probably better than doing nothing, so try to do something small and analyse whether you feel better for it,” says Emma.
+“If you really don’t feel like doing anything, we know that doing something is probably better than doing nothing, so try to do something small and analyse whether you feel better for it,” says Jess.
 “In this instance, I’d suggest getting out for a walk or doing a gentle Jennis stretch session to take advantage of the endorphin boost.”

 What if you feel ready to go for it?

-“If you’re someone who wants to do a more intense workout, that’s absolutely fine, too,” says Emma.
+“If you’re someone who wants to do a more intense workout, that’s absolutely fine, too,” says Jess.
 “Some women experience a boost of energy as soon as their periods arrive, so do whatever you feel like, but listen to your body, and make sure you stay hydrated and well fuelled.”

 Movement is good

 “The big takeaway from all the work I have done over the years is that moving during your period can help," assures Emma, "and even if you feel pain or you feel tired, a small amount of activity will make you feel better both physically and emotionally.